![]() |

 In addition to this matter, New York State has the dubious distinction of being the last state to implement HAVA by the mandatory deadline of January 1, 2006, which is only two weeks away.

 It is the vision of the New York State Independent Living Council, Inc. (NYSILC) to achieve a world where people with disabilities realize equal rights and opportunities in all aspects of society.
-(Link opens in a new browser window) go to list of articles
+Printer-friendly version of this article only

 (Link opens in a new browser window) go to list of articles